Frequently Asked Questions

 Telehealth Recovery Network believes that wellness is an active process.
-All members are provided access to self-help modules that are based on Cognitive Behavioral theory (CBT) within the Telehealth Recovery Network platform.
+All members are provided access to self-help modules that are based on clinical research within the Telehealth Recovery Network platform.

 Is there a way to provide feedback about the services I receive?

 Yes.
 An opportunity to provide feedback about your experience is offered after each appointment.